UCL-ARC/myriad-python-analysis-example/README.md

 ## Getting this example repository on Myriad

-To create a local copy of this repository in your scratch space on Myriad, first [log-in using `ssh`](https://www.rc.ucl.ac.uk/docs/howto/#how-do-i-log-in), and then from the resulting command prompt run
+To create a local copy of this repository in your scratch space on Myriad, first [login using `ssh`](https://www.rc.ucl.ac.uk/docs/howto/#how-do-i-log-in), and then from the resulting command prompt run

 ```bash
 cd ~/Scratch